Gary-code/CS149-Parallel-Computing/README.md

 # CS149-parallel-computing
-parallel computing from CMU by prof.Kayvon Fatahalian
+Parallel Computing from CMU by prof.Kayvon Fatahalian